 Some people have had their immigration status “regularised”, meaning that they go from being an illegal immigrant with no right to remain to being a legal migrant with either temporary or indefinite leave to remain.
-The immigration rules set out the grounds under which an individual has a right to remain in relation to Article 8 of the European Convention on Human Rights.
-There were around 20,000 grants under the Article 8 ‘family life’ route in the year to June 2015 and a further 2,000 under the Article 8 ‘private life’ route.
-In addition to these routes the Home Office also issued around 12,000 grants of leave to remain on a discretionary basis as well as 5,500 labelled as ‘Other’, some of whom may have been illegal migrants being granted leave to remain.
+There were 21,000 extensions of stay under the ‘Family life’ (10 year route) in 2016 and a further 3,000 under the ‘Private life’ route.
+In addition to these routes the Home Office also issued around 2,000 grants of leave to remain on a discretionary basis as well as 5,500 labelled as ‘Other’, some of whom may have been illegal migrants being granted leave to remain.
 These routes, which totalled nearly 30,000 in one year, have all added to our population growth.

-The number of illegal immigrants removed from the UK is very low in comparison to the size of their population.
-In 2013 the UK authorities removed 3,800 immigration offenders, 4,670 Foreign National Offenders and 4,840 failed asylum cases.
+The number of illegal immigrants removed from the UK is very low in comparison to the size of the illegal population.
+In 2016 the Home Office removed 2,400 immigration offenders, 6,200 Foreign National Offenders and 2,400 failed asylum cases.

 There is a great deal of public support for removing people that are in the UK illegally: a 2013 poll found that 82% want to see stronger action taken to remove illegal immigrants.
 One of the major obstacles is the underfunding of immigration enforcement.
-In the year 2014/15, the total budget for immigration control was £1.8 billion which was around 0.25% of total government expenditure of £700 billion.
+In 2015/16 just £463 million was spent on immigration enforcement, or less than half a percent of total government spending in the same year.

 Another major impediment is the size of the detention estate.
 At present only around 3,500 can be held in detention at any one time.
 This is clearly inadequate compared to the size of the task.

 At present the UK does not have an agreement with either Brazil or India, both of which are thought to be significant sources of illegal migration to the UK.